kubernetes-sigs/network-policy-api/npeps/npep-308.md

 standardized way to manage traffic flow between services in different clusters.
 Today, this is handled by project-specific solutions, such as Cilium's `CiliumNetworkPolicy` or Calico's `GlobalNetworkPolicy`.
-This leads to a fragmented ecosystem where security policies are not portable and useßrs are locked into a specific project for multi-cluster functionality.
+This leads to a fragmented ecosystem where security policies are not portable and users are locked into a specific project for multi-cluster functionality.

 This proposal aims to address this by introducing a simple, backward-compatible